 Each year on St. Patrick’s Day my wife and I celebrate our wedding anniversary.
 18 years ago on St. Patrick’s day we eloped and were married at the Chapel of the Bells on 4thStreet in Reno.
 Ten minutes earlier there had been a funeral in the same chapel, and I was so broke I couldn’t even afford the VHS tape of the nuptials.
 Two decades later I wouldn’t change a thing.

 Out here in the mountain west water is always precious, particularly when living on the east side of any of the hundreds of mountain ranges between the Sierra-Cascades and the Rockies.
 Out here, the east side of anything is always the drier side, the rain-shadow side, and so eastsiders live within a perpetual loop of drought and diminishing returns.
 The diminishing returns are a result of aggressive settlement beyond the 100thMeridian, which is desert, and has been a desert since before the end of the last Ice Age.

 My weekly Thursday RIR post was delayed due to the Great Snow of ’19.
 As you read in Craig’s post “Meditations In White,” Sisters was walloped by a mighty winter storm at the beginning of the week.
 I got up at 5:30 a.m. on Monday to this charming sight: That’s my truck under there.
-One of […]
+One of the juniper […]

 I stopped believing the weather woman about 2 months ago.
 This was a deliberate act of rebellion because riding the prediction roller coaster was damaging my nerves and upsetting the dogs.
 Calls for snow this winter have too often dissembled into blue skies, warm chinooks, and mud in the paddocks, and although I have sympathy for anyone who signs up to predict the weather in Central Oregon my stores of good humor were used up three fake storms ago.